TEAM Linhas Aéreas Flight 6865: Investigation

-Brazilian investigation team CENIPA was involved in the investigation and conducted a 12-month-long investigation into the crash.
-The final report was released on 19 March 2007, concluding that the crash was categorized as controlled flight into terrain and was caused by pilot error.
-The condition of the weather in the area at the time was bad, and it was impossible to make a VFR flight, according to CENIPA.
-However, the crew of Flight 6865 intentionally changed from IFR to VFR while the visibility was limited.
-Before the flight, the crew didn't know the weather ahead of them.
-CENIPA also blamed the crew's poor decision-making, stating that there was inadequate assessment which caused them to fly at a lower altitude than a safe limit.
+CENIPA conducted a 12-month-long investigation into the accident.
+The final report was released on 19 March 2007, concluding that the crash was categorized as a controlled flight into terrain caused by pilot error.
+At the time, weather in the area was poor, and the crew intentionally changed from IFR to VFR while the visibility was limited.
+Additionally, prior to the flight, the crew was not aware about the weather conditions in the area.
+CENIPA also blamed the crew's poor decision-making, stating that they were not properly trained, which caused them to fly at a lower altitude than a safe limit.